Sfeng666/estimate_neutral_fst_from_empirical/README.md

 9. Why would the FST distribution of empirical data has different shape (smooth vs spiky) from that of simulated data?
 The answer is: <u>the differing shapes of distribution is mainly due to a smooth distribution of minor allele frequency in at least one of the populations in the empirical data</u>.
 Here is what I did to reach this conclusion:
     * generate a MAF distribution per chromosome per population (codes: [shell](code/calc_snp_afs_from_ct.sh) + [python](code/calc_snp_afs_from_ct.py)) (example output: [list of MAF](data/output/afs_FR_chrX.txt), [MAF distribution](data/output/MAF_ZI_distribution_chrX_empirical.png)).
 You can tell when MAF distributions of both populations are spiky, the FST distribution is spiky; when MAF distribution of at least one population is smooth, the FST distribution is smooth.
     * generate a distribution of per-site sum heterozygosity across populations (codes: [shell](code/calc_snp_heterozygosity_from_ct.sh) + [python](code/calc_snp_heterozygosity_from_ct.py)) (example output: [list of heterozygosity](data/output/heterozygosity_chrX.txt), [distribution of heterozygosity](data/output/heterozygosity_distribution_chrX_empirical.png)).
 The results does not offer much clue to the question.
+10. Be careful about bandwidth used for plotting distribution!
+The default bandwidth of the distribution-plotting function ggplot2::geom_density() is <u>heuristically determined</u> as a function of: (1) standard deviation of the data, (2) interquartile range of the data, and (3) number of data points.
+    * Default calculation of bw:  $\text{bw} = 0.9 \times \min(\text{sd}, \text{IQR}/1.34) \times n^{-1/5}$
+    * Since chromosome arms do differ in number of sites and standard deviation (of MAF and/or FST), the default bandwidth used is different across input data.
+    * Specifically, a wider band width has over-smoothed distribution of chromosomes with less empirical sites (e.g., chrX) compared to chromosomes with more empirical sites (e.g., chr2R, chr3L) or much more (~4 magnitudes higher) simulated sites.
+    * For a fair comparison across distributions, I now use a fixed bandwidth bw = 0.01 across all FST distributions.

 ## Environment setup
 To set up the environment for this analyses, you could use conda: